ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/projects-how-monitor-progress-performance.md

 ---
-title: Define a WIP Method and Monitor Job Progress| Microsoft Docs
+title: Monitor Job Progress and Performance
 description: Describes how you can create a work in process (WIP) method and calculate WIP to estimate the financial value of jobs while they are ongoing.
 author: SorenGP